murphf/42push_swap/README.md

 next: the subsequent node
 moves[2]: the array where the number of moves is stored
 - moves[1]: number of moves to put _data_ on top of STACK B
 - moves[0]: number of moves to put _data_ in its convenable place in STACK A
+nb_mv: total of moves
 #### How to find a number most convenable place in STACK A?